Solhotel-hsinchu/Sol-Hotel-E-FAQ-/README.md

   },
   {
     q: "What are the check-in/out times and luggage storage policy?",
-    a: `Check-in: after 15:00; Check-out: before 11:00.<br>
+    a: `▪ Check-in: after 15:00; Check-out: before 11:00.<br>
-        Luggage storage available at the front desk before check-in and after check-out.` }
+        ▪ Luggage storage available at the front desk before check-in and after check-out.` }

     ];